Report: Feds probe sale of coach’s home to prospect’s father

 “To be clear, coach Brand unequivocally denies any wrongdoing,” Douglas Brooks said.

-The FBI said it could not confirm or deny the existence of an investigation.
-An email seeking comment was sent to the U.S. Attorney’s Office in Boston.
+Both the FBI and U.S. attorney’s office in Boston said they could not confirm or deny the existence of an investigation.

 Information from: The Boston Globe, http://www.bostonglobe.com